CodingBee77/Data_Science_Projects/README.md

  3. Dimensionality reduction techniques comparison - **Dimensionality_reduction**

-Used different classification models to achieve the most accurate classifier
-    on high dimension dataset.
-Investigated how dimensionality reduction algorithms affect accuracy and learning time and make dataset more understandable to the business.
+Used different classification models to achieve the most accurate classifier on high dimension dataset.
+Investigated how dimensionality reduction algorithms affect accuracy and learning time and make the dataset more understandable to the business.